dalane/addiction/README.md

 #### Testability

 Injected dependencies improve the testability of classes through unit testing.
+The goal of unit testing is to test each part of the program in isolation to show that it is working correctly.
+It allows you to find problems early and test any changes to the code haven't introduced any problems.
+Since we're testing a single part of the program typically fake dependencies (stubs and mocks) are used and these are injected into the code being tested.
+By using fake dependencies we're reducing the chance of any side effects that might be caused by other libraries being introduced into the test.

 ## Installing

-Installation via NPM (**note, this package is in development and not available on NPM yet**) is recommended as follows.
+Installation via [NPM](https://www.npmjs.com) is recommended as follows.

 ```shell
 npm install dalane-addiction